-- Bring-a-chevruta/Refer-a-friend discount – $150 Teen Beit Midrash is more fun with friends and, because we are gathering online this fall (with an online option in the spring), registration is open to teens near and far!
+- Bring-a-chevruta/Refer-a-friend discount – $150 Teen Beit Midrash is more fun with friends and, because we have an online option, registration is open to teens near and far!
 If you refer a teen to Teen Beit Midrash, please let us know by emailing Eliana Willis (firstname.lastname@example.org).
 Once your friend registers, you will be eligible for a $150 discount on TBM registration.
 Thanks for helping us to spread the word!

 - Multi-program discount – $50 Just can’t decide?
 Sign up for TBM and either Prozdor, Gesher Israel Seminar, JTFGB, or Dignity Project and we’ll apply a $50 discount to your TBM account.

 If you have any questions, please reach out to us at email@example.com.